Mansafreo/TCP-IP-Socket-in-Python/ReadMe.md

 ## Introduction
 This code focuses on inter-process communication using the TCP/IP protocol.
 It utilises the `socket` module in python to send and receive data between two processes i.e. a server and a client.
 The server listens for incoming connections and the client sends a message to the server
-The server then processes that message and returns a response to the client.
+The server then processes that message by reversing and capitalising it then returns a response to the client.
 The client then prints the response on the console.

 ## Installation
 To set up the project, follow these steps: